 - Graduate students who choose to graduate with a master's degree in education (MA degree in Education) and decide to return to Fontbonne for additional coursework must note the following:

-- as "unclassified" they are not eligible for federal financial aid, but are eligible for a 35% alumni discount on additional graduate coursework,
+- A student defined as "unclassified" are not eligible for federal financial aid, but are eligible for a 35% alumni discount on additional graduate coursework.

-- are not eligible for admissions into the Master of Arts degree in Teaching (MAT).
-However, MAT candidates are eligible to enroll for the Master of Arts degree in Education.
+- Students are not eligible for admissions into the Master of Arts degree in Teaching (MAT).
+However, MAT candidates are eligible to enroll for the Master of Arts in Education.

 For further information, access the catalog at http://www.fontbonne.edu/academics/academicresources/courseschedulecatalog/.